 This recipe comes from my Aunt Sue.
-She got it from an old Church Cookbook.
-She’s been making it for as long as I can remember.
+She got it from an old Church Cookbook, and she’s been making it for as long as I can remember.
 We have it every year for Thanksgiving, and usually for other holidays as well.
 It’s a family tradition.

 Everyone in our family loves it, too.
 We usually have to make a double (or triple) batch depending on how many people are coming.